16451 E. Warren Avenue,

 However, by 1983, it was showing movies once again, mostly horror and action films.
 During a screening of "Friday the 13th Part 5" in 1985, a riot broke out in the auditorium and a fire was set, which caused heavy damage to much of the interior, forcing the Alger Theater to close down.

-In 1987, the theater was purchased by a group called The Friends of the Alger, whose goal is to return the theater to its original appearance.
+In 1987, the theater was purchased by a group called The Friends of the Alger, whose goal was to return the theater to its original appearance.
+In 2015 renovations continue, but it reopened June 14, 2015 with “Young Frankenstein”, the first of several planned screenings.

 Just login to your account and subscribe to this theater